 4. Which fruits help increase breast milk?

 Apricots and dates can increase prolactin levels, which may help increase breast milk production.
 However, consuming these fruits alone won’t be beneficial.
-Instead, consuming a well-balanced diet containing nutritious foods from different food groups can help you maintain healthy breast milk production and supply (18).
+Instead, consuming a well-balanced diet that includes foods that increase breast milk and nutritious options from different food groups can help you maintain healthy breast milk production and supply (18).

 Altering fat content in human milk is nothing to be concerned about.
 Instead, observe your breast milk pattern and your baby’s fullness to grasp an idea of whether your baby is well-fed or not.
 Maintaining a journal on the infant’s feeding patterns and breast emptiness and visiting a lactation consultant could help you better understand your breast milk’s fat content.